 Gathering together is at the heart of what it means to be part of a synagogue.
 But as we are now aware, gatherings present a risk for increasing spread of COVID-19 during this Public Health Emergency.

-- Masks are required for entry and must stay on the face, covering nose and mouth, the entire time on the Temple Judea premise.
-Anyone who refuses or takes off their mask will be asked to leave.
+- Masks, and when indicated, proof of vaccination will be required for entry.
+Everyone must wear a mask and it must stay on the face, covering nose and mouth, the entire time on the Temple Judea premises.

-- Symptom and exposure screening: If anyone has any symptoms of COVID19 (fever, cough, shortness of breath, loss of taste or smell), they will not be allowed to enter.
+- If anyone has any symptoms of COVID19 (fever, cough, shortness of breath, loss of taste or smell), they will not be allowed to enter.
 If anyone has been in contact with anyone who has tested positive for COVID19, they will not be allowed to enter.

 - Wash/sanitize your hands often, especially after touching anything that others may touch, including, but not limited to car doors and handles, telephones, door knobs, stair bannisters, elevator buttons, etc.

 - Observe per room limits, if any, that are posted for that room.

 - In the restrooms, wipe down toilet seats, flush handles, sink faucets, etc, or anything that you touch.
 (This is not necessary if there is a member of the maintenance staff stationed at the restroom.)

 - No sharing of books, documents, electronic devices, etc.

 - Follow all directional signs and instructions from staff, especially when one-way signs are posted.

 Since the beginning of the pandemic, the senior leadership of the synagogue has worked hard to balance the safety and well-being of our complex institution while adhering to Jewish values: this will continue to be our north star.
 We are joyful that we are now able to greet many of you in the warmth of the Goor Sanctuary.